Blood stripe: History

 While trouser stripes were in use in various militaries for many years (especially the British Army, whose uniforms influenced American uniforms for many years, as well as the red stripes of the Spanish Navy Marines).
 In 1837, President Andrew Jackson ordered uniform changes that included the Marine Corps adopt the Army's practice of wearing stripes the same color as uniform jacket facings.
 These original stripes were buff white to match changes to the uniform jacket, but when the jacket was changed back to dark blue with red trim in 1839, the stripes remained, but altered to a similar blue edged in red.
 A U.S. Naval Institute history of USMC uniforms records that orders issued in January 1840 provided that officers and non commissioned officers were to wear a scarlet stripe down the outside seam of their blue trousers.

-An urban legend in the Marine Corps is that the blood stripe is to honor fallen marines from the Battle of Chapultepec in 1847; however, this is a myth, as the trouser stripe was previously adopted from the U.S. Army in 1837."
+Marine Corps legend purports that the corps adopted the blood stripe to honor fallen marines from the Battle of Chapultepec in 1847, although the stripe had already been in use for a number of years prior to 1847, making such a claim a myth.
+Additionally, while the blood stripe myth purports to honor the excessive casualties suffered by marines during the battle, only seven marines were killed, far fewer than the army's casualties.